 The new guidance does not affect bottled e-liquid or vaping devices that are not sold already containing e-juice.
-It also exempts disposable e-cigarettes, like the NJOY Daily and disposables sold by blu and smaller companies like White Cloud.
+It also exempts disposable e-cigs like the Puff Bar and disposables sold by blu and smaller companies like White Cloud.

 Contrary to claims by politicians like Illinois Sen. Dick Durbin, anti-vaping groups like Truth Initiative, and even the New York Times, the “disposable loophole” does not exempt recently introduced pod-shaped disposables like Puff Bars from enforcement.
 Any vaping product that came to market after Aug.
 8, 2016 is already subject to immediate enforcement.
 That means that FDA doesn’t need to issue specific guidance to remove the popular new disposables.

 FDA announced the policy change on Jan.
 2, following weeks of rumors.
 The Trump administration had originally announced a ban on all flavored products, which would have covered bottled e-liquid too, but backed off after months of grassroots opposition from vapers and pushback from industry advocates.

 The new FDA guidance was published in the Federal Register on Jan.
 7, after which there was a 30-day delay before the changes took effect.
 Retailers that sell the banned products after 11:59 p.m. on Wednesday could receive warning letters from the FDA.

 The categories of vaping products the agency named as targets for enforcement are: